 Soil Erodibility Factor (K-Factor)

-Slope Length and slope angle factor (LS-Factor)
+Slope angle factor (S-Factor)

-Rainfall-runoff erosivity factor (R-Factor)
+Rainfall-runoff erosivity factor (R-Factor) for the RUSLE area

 Documents